 Practicing in serious crime, terrorism, murder, money laundering and extradition.
 He has maintained a high profile criminal practice stretching over 24 years experience and has led in the most serious and complex cases in the country.

 Renowned for his cross-examination skills and ability to deal with highly complex issues, he is regularly instructed as a leading junior in high profile criminal cases.
 He is instrscuted as lead counsel in cases of murder and money laundering.
 Recently instructed as lead counsel in a large scale case of terrorism, with the trial lasting several weeks.
 He has extensive experience in cases of restraint orders under Proceeds of Crime Act, banking fraud, human trafficking.
 He frequently advises international corporations, company directors and individuals resident in UK and overseas in relation to all aspects of compliance, money laundering regulations and other financial crimes.

-- R v MK. – Leading junior in this case of Terrorism concerning ISIS and charges of encouraging acts of terrorism.
+- R v MK. – Leading junior in this case of Terrorism concerning charges of encouraging acts of terrorism.

 - R v IV. – Leading junior in this case of Murder.

 - R v GG – Leading junior in the case of Murder.R v.
 RS – Leading junior in this case concerning a large scale conspiracy between 6 Defendants who were a group of Lithuanian ladies charged with creating numerous false marriages for non-EU members.